bernard-elhagin/dots/configs.md

 Importance: medium

-*delivery.timeout.ms*
+#delivery.timeout.ms#
 ---------------------

-An upper bound on the time to report success or failure after a call to send() returns.
+An upper bound on the time to report success or failure after a call to `send()` returns.
 This limits the total time that a record will be delayed prior to sending, the time to await acknowledgement from the broker (if expected), and the time allowed for retriable send failures.
 The producer may report failure to send a record earlier than this config if either an unrecoverable error is encountered, the retries have been exhausted, or the record is added to a batch which reached an earlier delivery expiration deadline.
-The value of this config should be greater than or equal to the sum of request.timeout.ms and linger.ms.
+The value of this config should be greater than or equal to the sum of `request.timeout.ms` and `linger.ms`.

 Type: int